Traffic Safety in Fairwood

 Why was a roundabout installed by the Shakey’s?

 The roundabout at SE 176th Street and SE 171st Way near Shakey’s was installed in 2019 based on an engineering study.
 This intersection consists of a two-lane roadway and had documented high crashes for failure to yield, not speeding.
 Based on the investigation this intersection met the warrants to install a roundabout and no other traffic safety measures such as a light.
-Please note, the amount it costs for new traffic safety measures increases each year and a roundabout on a two-lane roadway is less expensive than a five-lane road like 140th Ave SE and SE 192nd Street.
+Please note, the amount it costs for new traffic safety measures increases each year and a roundabout on a two-lane roadway is less expensive than a five-lane road like 140th Avenue SE and SE 192nd Street.

 Can two new stoplights be added between SE Petrovitsky Road and SE 192nd Street?